ifernandolopez/multimodal_mortality_covid/META_CONFIGURE.md

 eval "$(pyenv init -)"
 ```

-## To configure Conda:

-Clone the repository:
+Reload your shell or run source ~/.profile for the changes to take effect.

+## Configure conda

+If conda is already installed system-wide, you may need to update your environment variables so it is accessible:

 ```bash
 export PATH="/opt/tljh/user/condabin:$PATH"
 source /opt/tljh/user/etc/profile.d/conda.sh
 ```

-## To install and configure uv:
+## Install and configure uv

-Download the binary:
+Download the latest binary:

 ```bash
 mkdir -p ~/.local/bin